Chart Color Schemes

 An assessment of population growth drivers in Dural reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025 the estimated population of the suburb of Dural (Hornsby - NSW) is around 8,215.
-This reflects an increase of 315 people since the 2021 Census, which reported a population of 7,900 people.
-The change is inferred from AreaSearch's estimate of the resident population at 8,088 following examination of the latest ERP data release by the ABS in June 2024 and an additional 58 validated new addresses since the Census date.
-This level of population equates to a density ratio of 240 persons per square kilometer.
-Dural's growth rate of 4.0% since the 2021 census exceeded that of its SA3 area at 3.2%, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration.
+The population of the Dural (Hornsby - NSW) statistical area (Lv2), as estimated by AreaSearch, is around 8,478 as of November 2025.
+This figure reflects an increase of 578 people since the 2021 Census, which reported a population of 7,900.
+The increase is inferred from the resident population of 7,952 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 58 validated new addresses since the Census date.
+This level of population equates to a density ratio of 248 persons per square kilometer.
+The Dural (Hornsby - NSW) (SA2) experienced a growth rate of 7.3% between the 2021 Census and November 2025, exceeding the SA3 area's growth rate of 5.3%.
+Overseas migration was the primary driver of population gains during this period.

 Frequently Asked Questions - Population